User's Guide

 7. Combinations

-Mostly in schools (but also in other types of institutions whose timescale consists of periods), the Combinations engine is a powerful semi-automatic tool which can help find multi-step possibilities to move a cell, schedule an activity, fill a cell or move an activity into a different room - without creating any conflicts.
-This section describes the Combinations pane and how it can help you overcome "dead-end" situations in which there is no easy or straightforward way to accomplish any of the above tasks.
+In institutions whose time scale is based on periods—the Combinations engine is a powerful, semi-automatic tool that helps find multi-step ways to move a cell, schedule an activity, fill a cell, or move an activity to a different room, without creating conflicts.
+This section describes the Combinations pane and explains how it can help you resolve "dead-end" situations, where there is no easy or straightforward way to perform these actions.

 8. Changes

-In most academic institutions, the schedule is planned in advance before the beginning of the semester.
-This is what the Planning mode (the button at the bottom right corner of the screen) stands for.
-However, when the semester begins, each day may require accommodating for unanticipated changes such as sick leaves or other unplanned events.
-By switching to the Changes mode you can record such daily changes easily.
+In most academic institutions, the schedule is planned in advance before the semester begins.
+This is the purpose of Planning mode (the button in the bottom-right corner of the screen).
+Once the semester starts, however, daily adjustments may be needed due to unanticipated changes, such as sick leave or other unexpected events.
+By switching to Changes mode, you can easily record and manage these day-to-day changes.
 This section explains exactly how this is done.

 9. Reports

-A Report is a textual table of rows and columns.
-There are various types of reports which the program can generate based on the data that you have entered and the activities that you have scheduled.
-This section sums up all the types of the reports, explains how to apply filters to them, sort them and configure their contents and appearance.
+A report is a textual table made up of rows and columns.
+The program can generate various types of reports based on the data you have entered and the activities you have scheduled.
+This section summarizes all available report types and explains how to apply filters, sort the data, and configure the content and appearance of reports.

 10. Printing and Exporting

-The schedule and the reports can be printed or exported.
-The graphical schedule can be exported to a PDF file, an HTML web-site or a slideshow presentation.
-The textual reports can also be exported to a text file (such as a CSV file) which can then be opened in Excel for example.
-This section explains how this is done and describes the available print/export configurations.
+The schedule and reports can be printed or exported.
+The graphical schedule can be exported as a PDF file, an image, a website, or a slideshow presentation.
+Text-based reports can also be exported to a text file, such as a CSV file, which can then be opened in programs like Excel.
+This section explains how to print and export data and describes the available print and export options.

 11. Importing Data

-The software has a very powerful import capability.
-You can import text files, XML files and even data from any web-site.
-The program accepts virtually any format of imported data because when you import a file, you tell the program which kind of data (e.g. names of students; or activity's days of weeks, etc.) resides in each column or field of the imported file.
-This section demonstrates how to import resources, activities and even an entire schedule.
+The software includes a powerful import capability.
+You can import text files, XML files, and even data from websites.
+The program can accept virtually any data format, because during the import process you specify what type of data is contained in each column or field of the imported file.
+This section demonstrates how to import resources, activities, and even an entire existing schedule.

 12. Working Online

-When you subscribe to the program, you will receive the credentials of your server computer.
-You need to connect to this server at the beginning of your work with the program.
-This section describes how to connect, how to create a new file on the server or upload an existing one, and how to manage the users who are also allowed to connect to the same server.
+When you subscribe to the program, you receive the credentials for your server.
+You need to connect to this server when you start working with the program.
+This section explains how to connect to the server, how to create a new file on it or upload an existing one, and how to manage the users who are allowed to connect to the same server.

 13. Subscription

-Our software is provided as a cloud based service, and as such requires a subscription.
-In this chapter we will go over frequently asked questions regarding our subscription business model and the cloud based aspects of the software.
-We will also explain the concept of concurrent users, which determines how many users can be working on a server simultaneously and how this affects the price of the subscription.
+Our software is provided as a cloud-based service and as such requires a subscription.
+This chapter addresses frequently asked questions about our subscription business model and the cloud-based aspects of the software.
+It also explains the concept of concurrent users, which defines how many users can work on a server at the same time and how this affects the subscription price.

 Have a question?
 Email us at SUPPORT@LANTIV.COM